Choosing a Polaroid camera

-Since the discontinuation of all roll and pack film, and the Impossible Project resurrecting integral film, your camera choices have shifted to Polaroid's newer cameras.
-Foldable SX-70 cameras are very fine cameras, but require a flash source and impossible film choices are limited.
+Since the discontinuation of all roll and pack film, and Polaroid resurrecting integral film, your camera choices have shifted to Polaroid's newer cameras.
+Foldable SX-70 cameras are very fine cameras, but require a flash source indoors.
 600 series cameras are the most common cameras, and they usually have built in flashes, and a wider variety of instant film.
-Spectra cameras have a larger print area and some models have more camera features such as a self timer.
-They also are regarded as having a higher quality lens than 600 series cameras.
-The impossible project only sells a 3 film spectra film pack.
+Note that Spectra film is no longer produced so Spectra cameras aren't viable anymore.

 Now, technically at this time (2021), you may be able to still order 100 series pack film from One Instant.
 And if you're willing to pay $15/picture or try finding expired pack film at $70+ per pack, then you must be serious about use pack film.
 In that case, you would also need a serious camera.
 I would think anything less than a model 180 or 195 would be wasting the film.
 Better yet would be a medium format camera such as the Polaroid 600SE with a Polaroid back, which would give you options with your lens choice.

 If you are intent on taking instant photos, consider Fuji Instax cameras.
 Personally, I don't like their mini format, but they do make a square format similar to Polaroid 600 and a wide format similar to Spectra.
 Fuji still makes film for this camera as of 2021 at a reasonable cost.

 Another option is to convert an older roll or pack film camera to use another type of film.
 The three main options are: